 The A3 saloon is a natural extension of Audi’s premium hatchback.
 It’s based on the A3 Sportback, but has been subtly redesigned to give more presence on the road.
 As a consequence, the A3 Saloon shares no body panels with its Sportback sibling.
 The only similarities between the two are the trim levels and the range being topped off by the Audi Sport tweaked S3 and the all-paw, five-pot RS3.

-It’s easy to mistake the A3 saloon for the A4, at least in terms of size.
-That said, Audi is keen to point out the differences between the new A3 saloon and the now somewhat dated A4.
+It’s was once easy to mistake the A3 saloon for the A4, before next generation of the latter came out, at least in terms of size.
+That said, Audi is keen to point out the differences between the A3 saloon and then somewhat dated A4.
 The new car is 24cm shorter than the A4, which is important for markets such as China where the A3 saloon will find good service as a first company car for junior executives.
 Naturally, such customers must have a smaller car than their bosses.

 Two gearbox options are available on the A3 saloon, either a six-speed manual or seven-speed S-tronic dual-clutch automatic.
 We’ve tried both, and while there’s nothing wrong with the manual option our pick would be the automatic.
 It’s a £1480 option but gives short, clear upshifts and picks up on small pedal movements well.
 There’s some jarring with performance downshifts, but switching to paddle mode quickly negates it.

 The A3 saloon uses the same electromechanical steering set-up as the Sportback, and like its sibling gives a light, well weighted feel.
-There’s very little feedback from the road, though, which in a performance-focused A3 saloon would become a drawback.
+There’s very little feedback from the road, though, which in the performance-focused A3 saloons does become a drawback.